The Complete 2026 Fire Horse Year Home Feng Shui Guide

 Annual Feng Shui & Zodiac Editorial

-Do not start with a renovation mindset
+Don't start with a renovation mindset

 1. The entry

-The three most useful fixes are simple:
+The three most useful fixes are dead simple:

 • clear the first sightline from the door